 The main goal is to provide students with direct experience with issues they are studying and with efforts to analyze and solve real community problems, combined with reflection in courses.

-The idea of giving back to the community as an important college outcome and working with community partners as good preparation for citizenship, work, and life is modeled.
+The idea of giving back to the community as an important college outcome and working with community partners is good preparation for citizenship, work, and life.

 Many colleges and universities now provide research experiences for students in all disciplines.

-Presently, Undergraduate Research is most prominently in the science areas.
+Presently, Undergraduate Research is most prominent in the Sciences.

 These courses emphasize writing at all levels and across the curriculum.

-The effectiveness of this repeated practice across the curriculum has paralleled efforts in quantitative reasoning, information literacy, and other such areas.
+The effectiveness of this repeated practice across the curriculum has paralleled efforts in quantitative reasoning, information literacy, and other related areas.